2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 3. Click-Through Rate (CTR): This measures the percentage of people who click on your content after seeing it in search results or on social media.
 A high CTR means your content grabs attention and entices people to learn more.

-4. Time on Page: This measures how long people spend reading your content.
+4. Time on Page: This measures how long people read your content.
 Longer time on page indicates that your content is engaging and valuable.

 5. Bounce Rate: This measures the percentage of people who leave your website after visiting one page.
 A high bounce rate could indicate that your content isn’t relevant to their search query or meeting their expectations.